How to enable Do Not Track (DNT) in Chrome, Firefox, Edge, Opera and Internet Explorer

 In Opera, click or tap the "Customize and control Opera" button on the top-left corner that looks like the letter O. In the menu that opens, click or tap Settings.

 You are informed about what it means to enable Do Not Track (DNT).
-Click or tap OK.
+Click or tap Confirm.

 Close Settings and Opera now sends a DNT signal to the websites that you visit.